FarahQan/reading-notes-1/class-01.md

 - What are the parts of any HTML page.
 - How we can learn HTML.

-                                The begining of Part One
+                                The beginning of Part One

 * ### What the HTML pages are :